Saturday, May 12, 2012

 May 10th, 2012

-“Come on , I’ll take you to the barber myself.”
+"Come on, I'll take you to the barber myself." (brother(s))

-“What’s with the beard man?”
+"What's with growing the beard, man?" (friend.)

-The hair follicles on my face would slowly grow out leaving it rough like sandpaper.
+The hair follicles on my face would slowly grow out, leaving it rough like sandpaper.

-The beard stays.
+The beard stays. (to everyone.)

 Christopher Fusaro.
 The author of Captain Imperfecto.